cellml/libcellml/docs/usecases.rst

    #. a model with maths and variables

-      a. model from *1.xi.d.1* and define invalid maths
+      a. model from *1.xi.d.1* and define valid maths

    #. a model with maths, variables and connections